-Under the arcades, dozens of coats of arms belonged to old families of the Italian Middle Age cover the wall.
+Under the arcades, dozens of coats of arms belonging to old families of the Italian Middle Ages cover the wall.
 These were the families of the Podestà who was a kind of city major and of the Bargello who was the chief of the police.

 A large brick staircase in Gothic style brings you to the upper floor where elegant rooms full of Renaissance treasures replaced the cells of the old jail.

 The Bargello is a real chest of treasures.
 During the tour, we had the chance to admire the amazing artworks of other famous artists of the Renaissance as Verrocchio and Donatello which influenced Michelangelo’s creativity.

 The Statue of Donatello’s David

 The guide showed us a collection of marble half-busts of the members of the Medici family before heading to the magnificent Donatello Hall.
 Here, between the many Renaissance statues, including different versions of David, the bronze statue of the well-known Donatello’s David stands in all its perfection.

 The statue has the characters of the biblical hero, as the head of Goliath at his feet and the sword.
 Those features represent the civic virtues and the triumph of the intellect against strength and irrationality.